Semi-ATE/Semi-ATE/docs/project/DevelopmentProcess/SemiATEDevelopment.md

 ##### Optional

-Those optional sections are not necessary for the development of tests but are useful in some scenarios
+The optional sections are not necessary for the development of tests but are useful in some scenarios

 * Instruments: present external instruments that could be controlled over the network such as with `mqtt`